 At first, Luftwaffe pilots used "tail-chase" tactics, but then it was realized that the bombers were much more vulnerable to fire from the front, and also had weak forward defensive armament.
 The result was a switch to "head-on" attacks, which allowed the fighters to exploit these weaknesses.
 The high relative speed of the interceptors as they passed through the bomber formations from front to back also complicated the lives of American gunners.
 However, on the other side of the coin the head-on attacks gave Luftwaffe pilots little time to score hits or to react to a looming head-on collision.
 The new tactics were much more effective for good fighter pilots, but less effective for mediocre ones.

 Many Luftwaffe pilots racked up large numbers of kills, particularly on the Eastern front.
-The Luftwaffe's fourth highest scoring pilot, Oberleutnant Otto Kittle, who scored 267 victories, got 220 of his kills in FW-190A-4s and A-5s, making him the high scorer with the type.
-Other German aces, including Walter Nowotny, Heinz Baer, Herman Graf, and Kurt Buhligen, all scored over a hundred kills in the FW-190.
+The Luftwaffe's fourth highest scoring pilot, Oberleutnant Otto Kittle, who scored 267 victories, got 220 of his kills in Fw 190A-4s and A-5s, making him the high scorer with the type.
+Other German aces, including Walter Nowotny, Heinz Baer, Herman Graf, and Kurt Buhligen, each scored over a hundred kills in the Fw 190.